 Now when the plugin is installed correctly, you will see the success message and an option to activate the plugin.
 Click on “Activate Plugin” to activate the installed plugin.

 The admin can easily manage the back-end from his account, where he is provided with several options to manage the POS.
-The admin can add POS user, add POS outlets, assign a user to an outlet, manage POS products and orders accordingly.
+The admin can add POS user, add POS outlets, assign a user to an outlet, manage POS products, manage orders and view outlets reports accordingly.

 The admin can visit the front-end of the POS system by navigating to WooCommerce POS > Visit POS.